 Since it’s impossible for you to facilitate the meeting and keep the conversation going and take notes at the same time, you can record the meeting.
-Alternatively, you can appoint someone as a who can take photos of the diagrams you draw and type up the notes as they happen.
-It’s better if they take notes directly into project management tool’s online chat or discussion section to save time and confusion.
-You can also encourage participants to bring phones and tablets and use the online tools as capture for questions during presentations.
+Alternatively, you can appoint someone who can take photos of the diagrams you draw and type up the notes as they happen.
+It’s better if they take notes directly into the project management tool’s online chat or discussion section to save time and confusion.
+You can also encourage participants to bring phones and tablets and use the online tools to capture questions during presentations.

 5. Allow Anonymous Feedback

 In workshops, you sometimes want to get lots of ideas discussed in a short period of time, and it’s easy for participants to feel they could be judged on their contributions.
 One way to avoid this is to let people comment anonymously.
 Use sticky notes or notecards – everyone writes their comment or question on a sticky note and you collect them and read them out.
 While you might recognize their handwriting, it’s often a more comfortable way for shy members of the team to fully contribute to the larger group.
 You do want to elicit feedback from your whole team, not just the outspoken members.